Juno and the Paycock (film): Production

-The film was based on the successful play Juno and the Paycock by Seán O'Casey.
 Hitchcock filmed a faithful reproduction of the play using few of the directorial touches he had incorporated in his previous films.
 Instead he often asked cinematographer Jack Cox to hold the camera for long single shots.
 He was eager to have a scene set outside the flat inserted into the film, and after permission from O'Casey, added a pub scene.
 O'Casey made quite an impression on Hitchcock, and was the inspiration for the prophet of doom in the diner in The Birds.

 Sara Allgood reprised her role as Juno from the play.
-Barry Fitzgerald made his film debut.
 The tailor Mr Kelly, who repossesses Captain Boyle's new clothes (bought on hire-purchase), is portrayed by a Jewish actor and given a strong Germanic accent, although there is no indication in the original play that the character (there called Nugent) is anything other than an Irish Gentile.
 It has been alleged that this plays up to the stereotype of Jews as alien usurers, and 'reading' the language used by the tailor in the film – "I should vorry vot you dress yourself in?
 Go ahead, jump in a pillowslip!" – has obviously been reworked to sound Jewish compared to Nugent in O'Casey's play: "What do I care what you dress yourself in ?
 You can put yourself in a bolsther cover, if you like."

-Similarly, the songs in the film are deliberately the kind of fake-Irish music hall ones then popular in America, such as If You're Irish, Come Into the Parlour, where in O'Casey's original their meaning is other; the words of She is Far from the Land, Thomas Moore's plangent song in memory of his close friend Robert Emmet, another martyr of an earlier revolution, and his lover Sarah Curran.

-There are many other differences: in the film it is the daughter who scolds the mother about extravagance based on her lover's meretricious promises, while in the play Juno warns her husband.
-In the film Joxer is introduced in effect as a secret Fenian; in the play he's a pointless drunk with no political connection.
+Barry Fitzgerald, who played Captain Jack Boyle in the original stage production, appears in his film debut as an orator in the first scene, but has no other role.